-- Unplug the Fan connector - Unscrew the faulty cooling fan and replace with a good one - Important!
-The cooling fan's air flow must point to the fan door, please refer to the label on the cooling fan. - Plug in the fan connector, close the fan door and screw it in - !
+- •Unplug the Fan connector - •Replace with a good one - •Plug in the fan connector, slide in the fan module and screw it in - !
 Caution: The cooling fan will rotate immediately when you plug in the fan power connector.

 Figure: Swap Cooling Fan (swap with a new Fan)